 0-Day: A zero-day vulnerability is an undisclosed flaw that hackers can exploit.
 It’s called 0-day because it is not publicly reported or announced before becoming active.

-Evasion: The techniques malware maker design to avoid detection and analysis of their malware by security systems and software.
+Evasion: Evasion is another type of malware attack.
+The techniques malware maker design to avoid detection and analysis of their malware by security systems.

-Blended threat: A malware package that combines the characteristics of multiple types of malware like Trojans, worms or viruses, seeking to exploit more than one system vulnerability.
+Blended threat: A malware package that combines the characteristics of multiple kinds of the malicious program like Trojans, viruses worms, seeking to exploit more than one system vulnerability.

 Other Important Terms